Getting to Fiji

 Scheduled ferries travel between all of the major islands on a regular basis.
 Rides on cargo ships and cruising yachts are also available, depending on the destination.

-Viti Levu - Northern Islands (Vanua Levu, Taveuni): Large ferries depart Suva for both Vanua Levu and Taveuni, while cruise ships leave Viti Levu for Vanua Levu regularly.
+Viti Levu to Northern Islands (Vanua Levu, Taveuni): Large ferries depart Suva for both Vanua Levu and Taveuni, while cruise ships leave Viti Levu for Vanua Levu regularly.

-Viti Levu - Outer Islands (Yasawas) Multiple catamarans travel to the Yasawa Islands, including Awesome Adventures’ Yasawa Flyer
+Viti Levu to Outer Islands (Yasawas): Multiple catamarans travel to the Yasawa Islands, including Awesome Adventures’ Yasawa Flyer